 Much of the damage to our skin caused by sun exposure can be prevented.
 Sunscreen must be applied 20 minutes before going out in the sun and should be reapplied after two hours in the sun and after swimming or heavy sweating.
-You can also protect yourself with UV filtering sunglasses.
-It’s also best to cover your skin with clothing and wear a hat with a 4-inch brim all around.
+You can also protect yourself with UV filtering sunglasses, long sleeves or a brimmed hat.
 If you are going to be outside for long periods, sit under a cover of a building, an umbrella or a tree that has dense shade underneath.

 comments powered by